 In 1999, our leaders realized that at the speed we were going, it would be at least 2150 before a Bible translation could be started for every language that needed one.

-As they thought about the people dying around the world every day without hearing the Good News of the gospel, they felt God calling them to adopt a new goal for accomplishing this mission.
+As they thought about the people perishing around the world every day without receiving the Good News of the gospel, they felt God calling them to adopt a new goal for accomplishing this mission.

-Our leaders committed that we would do everything we could to see a Bible translation program in progress in every language still needing one by 2025.
-We initially called this goal “Vision 2025,” although we later adopted the words as our mission statement.
+Our leaders committed to do everything we could to see a Bible translation program in progress in every language still needing one by 2025.

-Today, more than 1,600 languages are still waiting for a Bible translation to begin, and Wycliffe is working faster than ever to reach those languages as soon as possible.
+Today, more than 1,600 languages still need a Bible translation started, and Wycliffe is working faster than ever to reach those languages as soon as possible.

 Sign up to receive our monthly e-newsletter and a few emails about ways to get involved in our work.